-Section 13 quat applies not only to the erection of a building, but also to the extension, addition to or improvement of the building if certain requirements are met.
-Under section 13 quat(2)(c), the erection, extension, addition to or improvement of the building by the taxpayer or developer must cover either the entire building or a floor area of at least 1 000 m of that building.
+Section 13quat applies not only to the erection of a building, but also to the extension, addition to or improvement of the building if certain requirements are met.
+Under section 13quat(2)(c), the erection, extension, addition to or improvement of the building by the taxpayer or developer8 must cover either the entire building or a floor area of at least 1 000 m2 of that building.
 This requirement ensures that a substantial part of a building is enhanced thus aligning with the purpose of the section.

-The 1 000 m2 requirement applies only when a part of a building is extended, added to or improved.
-For example, the replacement of the roof of a part of a building must represent a floor area of at least 1 000 m2 before the taxpayer can deduct an allowance on the cost of effecting the improvements.
-The 1 000 m2 requirement does not have to be complied with if an entire building is erected, added to or improved.
+The 1 000 m2 requirement applies only to situations in which a part of a building is extended, added to or improved.
+For example, the replacement of the roof of a part of a building, must represent a floor area of at least 1 000 m2 before the taxpayer can deduct an allowance on the cost of effecting the improvements.
+The 1 000 m2 requirement does not have to be complied with if an entire building is erected, extended, added to or improved.